itisusama-writer/marionette-effect/chapters/all-chapters.md

 Somewhere far away, in a room lined with glass and city views, the man from the bungalow listened to the faint beeps through his earpiece.
 He closed his eyes for a moment, as though savoring a step completed in a much larger design.

----
-Title: "Chapter 3 - The Weight on Their Ankles "
+"Chapter 3 - The Weight on Their Ankles "
----

 Lena sat on the edge of her bed, her jeans rolled to her knee.
 The black band around her ankle felt heavier than it had an hour ago, as if it had settled deeper into her skin.
 She had tried to slide a butter knife under it, twisting until the metal bent, but the moment the tip touched the inner seam, a sharp sting shot up her leg.
 It wasn’t just pain—it was the kind of jolt that made her stomach flip and her vision blur.